bscotch/spritely/README.md

   updates, since the watcher may trigger before all images are updated.
 + `spritely fix -f enemy --move somewhere/else` moves the sprite to `somewhere/else` after it has been processed.
 Also works recursively, with path provided to `--move` being used as the root directory.
+Note that old subimages in the target directory **are deleted** prior to moving the new ones, to ensure that the target directory has only the expected images.
-This is useful for pipelines where the presence/absence of images is used as an indicator for progress through the pipeline, or for export tools that refuse to overwrite existing images.
+  This feature is useful for pipelines where the presence/absence of images is used as an indicator for progress through the pipeline, or for export tools that refuse to overwrite existing images.
 For example, by also using the `--watch` flag every time your images are exported they'll be automatically processed and then moved,